winnie9197/learning-projects/README.md

 # Learning Projects

-An archive for past projects/tutorials.
+A list of past projects.

 Contents:
 - mern-expense-manager: A MERN stack expense manager